 Every child should receive well-child checkups with a pediatrician or an early childhood health care provider.
 The American Academy of Pediatrics recommends that all children receive screening for developmental delays at their 9-, 18-, and 24- or 30-month well-child visits, with specific autism screenings at the 18- and 24-month well-child visits.
-A child may receive additional screenings if they are at high risk for ASD or developmental problems.
+A child may receive additional screenings if they have an increased likelihood of developing ASD or developmental problems.

 Considering caregivers' experiences and concerns is an important part of the screening process for young children.
-The health care provider may ask questions about the child's behaviors and evaluate those answers in combination with information from ASD screening tools and clinical observations of the child.
-To learn more about ASD screening tools, visit the Centers for Disease Control and Prevention (CDC) website at www.cdc.gov/ncbdd/autism/hcp-screening.html.
+The health care provider may ask questions about the child's behaviors and evaluate those answers together with information from ASD screening tools and clinical observations of the child.
+To learn more about ASD screening, visit the Centers for Disease Control and Prevention (CDC) website at www.cdc.gov/autism/diagnosis.